hpc-gridware/go-clusterscheduler/pkg/adapter/rest.md

 ## Canonical Example of a qconf REST API

-This is another example of exposing qconf trough a REST API.
+This is another example of exposing qconf through a REST API.

 ### Cluster Configuration